Global Schr\"odinger map flows to K\"ahler manifolds with small data in critical Sobolev spaces: Energy critical case: Preliminaries

 \end{Definition} We call the frequency envelope $\{a_k\}$ an $\epsilon$-envelope if it additionally satisfies

 For any nonnegative sequence $\{a_j\}\in \ell^2$, we define its frequency envelope by

 And $\{\tilde{ a}_j\}$ satisfies

-{\bf Remark 2.1.} Generally the $\delta $ in Definition 2.2 is not important if it has been fixed throughout the paper.
-But due to our iteration argument it is better to introduce two different $\delta$.
-So we call $\{a_k\}$ satisfying (\ref{gvbnm}) frequency envelope of order $\delta$.
+Generally the $\delta $ in Definition 2.2 is not important if it has been fixed throughout the paper.
+But due to our iteration argument we shall introduce different $\delta$ in different steps of iterations.
+So we call $\{a_k\}$ satisfying (\ref{gvbnm})\underline{ frequency envelope of order $\delta$}.

 In this paper, each time we mention frequency envelopes, we will clearly state its order.

 We recall the following two facts on envelopes: (a) If $d_k\le b_k$ for all $k\in \Bbb Z$ and $\{b_k\}$ is a frequency envelope of order $\delta>0$ then $\widetilde{d}_k\le b_k$ for all $k\in \Bbb Z$ as well, where $\{\widetilde{d}_k\}$ denotes the envelope of $\{d_k\}$ of the same order $\delta>0$: